T354 - Week 2

 the empty one.

-Homework (due at the start of next Tuesday's lab):
+Homework (due by the start of next week's lab):

-Create two different 1080i TV graphics for a fictitious show or advertisement.
-The
+Create two different 1080i TV graphics for a fictitious show, event, cause, or product.

 instance, you could make two different versions of a promo.